 The app will show what’s essential with a modern and user-friendly interface

+What’s the simple definition of the Internet of Things?
 The Internet of Things (IoT) is a broad term that includes many types of devices.
-One way to define it would be as a worldwide network of an ever-growing number of electronic devices connected to the internet.
+One way to define it would be as a worldwide network of an ever-growing number of electronic devices connected to the Internet.

-In its essence, IoT consists of many interconnected devices that gather and exchange data between each other.
+In its essence, the Internet of Things consists of many interconnected devices that gather and exchange data between each other.
 These days, virtually anything can be made into an IoT-enabled device.

 IoT ranges in complexity from autonomous vehicles to simple, sensor-based utility devices that collect data in our buildings.
-IoT can make use of artificial intelligence (AI), and machine learning streamline the data gathering processes.
+IoT can make use of artificial intelligence (AI) and Machine Learning to streamline the data gathering processes.

 When talking about IoT, we can distinguish three main types of IoT devices: